alokm/defi-wallet/Backend.md

 * [Backend Improvements](https://github.com/alokm/defi-wallet/blob/main/Backend.md#backend-product-operations)
 * [ProductOperationsDashboard](https://github.com/alokm/defi-wallet/blob/main/ProductOpsDash.md#productopsdash)

-This is a series of recommendations for backend improvements designed to provide the right infrastructure to enable defi-wallet to build a product that allows users to be successfull.
+This page covers a series of recommendations for backend improvements designed to provide the right infrastructure to enable defi-wallet to build a product that allows users to be successfull.

 # Backend Product Operations
 *Table of Contents*